alissa-huskey/python-class/docs/lessons/in-depth/functions.md

 {{ leftcol }}

 This can be done with a single asterisk before a parameter name.
-Any positional arguments will then be in a tuple with that name.
+Any positional arguments will then be in a tuple with that name, in this case `args`.

 {{ rightcol }}